 A Success Story – British Columbia

 Modular technology has changed the landscape of affordable housing in British Columbia with its ability to meet rapid response needs.
 Over the past two years, the Government of British Columbia has committed significant funds and partnered with not-for-profit providers to solve the province’s housing crisis – a crisis that bears resemblance to the circumstances in several areas of Ontario.
-NRB and Horizon North have made important contributions in BC, building dozens of projects across the affordable housing continuum that are providing more than 1,400 homes to individuals and families in need.
+NRB has made important contributions in BC, building dozens of projects across the affordable housing continuum that are providing more than 1,400 homes to individuals and families in need.

 Design, Permanence and Performance… Without Compromise